skmll/KimoEt/README.md

 This was done out of a personal frustration I had with needing to ALT+TAB for the spreadsheet, CTRL+F for searching, writting the name, looking for the highlighted card.

-To use it download latest version from releases tab: https://github.com/skmll/KimoEt/releases
+To use it, download latest version from releases tab: https://github.com/skmll/KimoEt/releases

 Or use this link: (might not be updated for future releases)